 When including the User Info field with AID12/USID12=2008 in the SR2SI/SR2SR TF, and the STA Info Field with AID11=2044 in the Sensing NDP Announcement, what option do you prefer?

 [Option A, Option B, Abstain]

+Based on discussion, option A was selected without needing to run above SP.

 TGbf Editor: Modify P149.15-25 in D2.1 as follows:

-When transmitting a Sensing NDP Announcement frame as part of a TB sensing measurement exchange, an AP shall include a value in the Partial TSF field in the STA Info field with the AID11 field equal to 2044, that equals to the AP’s TSF[21:6] at the time of transmission of the preceding Sensing Polling Trigger frame.
+A STA Info field with the AID11 field set to 2044 shall be present in all transmitted Sensing NDP Announcement frames as part of a TB sensing measurement exchange.
+When transmitting a Sensing NDP Announcement frame as part of a TB sensing measurement exchange beginning with a polling phase, the STA Info field with AID11 equal to 2044 shall be set as follows:

+The Partial TSF field is set to the AP’s TSF[21:6] at the time of transmission of the preceding Sensing Polling Trigger frame.
 Specifically, the time of transmission is defined as when the first data symbol of the PSDU of the frame was transmitted to the PHY plus the AP’s delays through its local PHY from the MAC-PHY interface to its interface with the WM.

-Additionally, the AP shall set the Token field in the STA Info field with the AID11 field equal to 2044 in the Sensing NDP Announcement frame to the same trigger poll counter value as the Token field in the Sensing Polling Trigger frame whose partial TSF time is carried in the Sensing NDP Announcement frame.
+The Token field is set to the same trigger poll counter value as the Token field in the Trigger Dependant Common Info field of the Sensing Polling Trigger frame.

+When transmitting a Sensing NDP Announcement frame as part of a TB sensing measurement exchange not beginning with a polling phase, the Partial TSF and Token fields of the STA Info field with AID11 equal to 2044 shall be reserved(#3296,#3297).

 TGbf Editor: Modify P150.55-65 in D2.1 as follows:

-When transmitting an SR2SI Sounding Trigger frame as part of a TB sensing measurement exchange, an AP shall include a value in the Partial TSF field in the User Info field with the AID12/USID12 field equal to 2008, that equals to the AP’s TSF[21:6] at the time of transmission of the preceding Sensing Polling Trigger frame in that sensing measurement exchange.
+A User Info field with the AID12/USID12 field set to 2008 shall be present in all transmitted SR2SI Sounding Trigger frames as part of a TB sensing measurement exchange.
+When transmitting an SR2SI Sounding Trigger frame as part of a TB sensing measurement exchange beginning with a polling phase, the User Info field with AID12/USID12 equal to 2008 shall be set as follows:

+The Partial TSF field is set to the AP’s TSF[21:6] at the time of transmission of the preceding Sensing Polling Trigger frame in that sensing measurement exchange.
 Specifically, the time of transmission is defined as when the first data symbol of the PSDU of the frame was transmitted to the PHY plus the AP’s delays through its local PHY from the MAC-PHY interface to its interface with the WM.

-Additionally, the AP shall set the Token field in the User Info field with the AID12/USID12 field equal to 2008 in the Sensing Sounding Trigger frame to the same trigger poll counter value as the Token field in the Sensing Polling Trigger frame whose partial TSF time is carried in the Sensing Sounding Trigger frame.
+The Token field is set to the same trigger poll counter value as the Token field in the Trigger Dependant Common Info field of the Sensing Polling Trigger frame.

+When transmitting a SR2SI Sounding Trigger frame as part of a TB sensing measurement exchange not beginning with a polling phase, the Partial TSF and Token fields of the User Info field with AID12/USID12 equal to 2008 shall be reserved(#3296,#3297).

 TGbf Editor: Modify P152.55-65 in D2.1 as follows: